7osssam/CPP_Project_Template/README.md

    make clean-cache-reconfigure
    ```

-   Cleans the cache and reconfigures the build environment using CMake, setting up for a Debug build with Ninja.
+   Cleans the cache and reconfigures the build environment using CMake, setting up for a Debug build with Ninja Generator (recommended).

 4. **Build the Project:**
    ```